asterisk/documentation/docs/Development/Reference-Information/Asterisk-Framework-and-API-Examples/Using-the-Configuration-Framework.md

 This wiki page describes using parts of the new Configuration Framework introduced in Asterisk 11, and the motivation behind its creation.

-!!! info ""
-    NOTE
+/// note
 All source code in this article is for demonstration purposes only.

-[//]: # (end-info)
+///

 ## Configuration Loading Overview